Skip to main content

 Isabella Stewart Gardner Museum

-25 Evans Way, Fenway-Kenmore, Boston, Massachusetts
+25 Evans Way, Fenway-Kenmore, Boston, MA

 One of Boston’s leading art institutions, the Isabella Stewart Gardner Museum occupies an early 20th-century mansion that’s modeled on a medieval Venetian palazzo.
 The 2,500-strong collection—which belonged to the city’s arts patron Isabella Stewart Gardner—features paintings, sculptures, and furnishings.